cake-lab/Xihe/README.md

 [Xihe: A 3D Vision-based Lighting Estimation Framework for Mobile Augmented Reality]().

-If you use the PointAR data or code, please cite:
+If you use the Xihe data or code, please cite:

 ```bibtex
 @InProceedings{xihe_mobisys2021,